sailpoint-oss/developer.sailpoint.com/docs/tools/cli/connectors.md

 ### Upload connector

-To upload a connector to your IDN tenant, run `npm run pack-zip` in the project directory to package the connector into a zip file.
+To upload a connector to your ISC tenant, run `npm run pack-zip` in the project directory to package the connector into a zip file.
 Then run this command:

 ```shell
 sail conn upload -c [connectorID | connectorAlias] -f connector.zip